FreeFem/FreeFem-parser-atom/README.md

 # language-freefem package

-This package adds the support of Freefem++ language in Atom, with syntax highlighting.
+This package adds the support of [FreeFEM](https://freefem.org/) language in Atom, with syntax highlighting.

 | Author | Email | Github | Website |
 |:----|:----|:----|:----|